96th Street (Manhattan): Transportation

-The M96 bus line serves a majority of the street, and the M106 serves the western portion of the street and connects it with East 106th Street.
+The M96 bus line serves 96th Street from West End to First Avenues (eastbound) and from Second Avenue to Broadway (westbound).
+The M106 duplicates service on the western portion of the street and connects with East 106th Street via Madison Avenue eastbound and Fifth Avenue westbound.
+In September 2024, the New York City Department of Transportation proposed adding an offset bus lane to 96th Street between West End and First Avenues.
+Upper West Side residents expressed opposition to the addition of bus lanes from Amsterdam Avenue to Central Park West.
+The NYCDOT began adding bus lanes between West End and Second Avenues that October, and the bus lanes were completed that December.
+Local residents filed a lawsuit seeking the bus lanes' removal, but the New York Supreme Court rejected the lawsuit in June 2025.

 In popular culture

 In the 1989 film When Harry Met Sally..., Harry and Sally are seen buying their Christmas tree from The Plant Shed, a long-established neighborhood store on West 96th Street, near Broadway.
 A year later, no longer a couple, Sally is seen buying her tree there and trudging home alone with the tree dragging behind her.

 In the How I Met Your Mother episode "Last Time in New York", Ted references some misspelled graffiti on the intersection of 96th Street and Amsterdam Avenue.
 The graffiti read, "YOUR A P***S", which Ted then corrects to "YOU'RE A P***S".

 In the 2008 musical "In the Heights"' opening song In the Heights, Usnavi references 96th street when he breaks the fourth wall, while describing how to get to Washington Heights, Manhattan.

 In the 1973 movie The Seven-Ups a famous car chase scene with actor Roy Scheider includes a sequence filmed on West 96th Street from Central Park West to West End Avenue.
 The chase repeats the same intersections on 96th street several times, specifically the dramatic drop from Amsterdam to Broadway and West End Avenue which makes the cars appear to go aloft as they plunge down the hill.

 In Saul Bellow's 1969 novel, Mr. Sammler's Planet, Bellow says of the intersection with Broadway "...Ninety-sixth Street tilted at all four corners, the kiosks and movie houses, the ramparts of wire fastened newspaper bundles, and the colors of panic waving."